sparna-git/Sparnatural/docs/sparnatural-history.md

 <sparnatural-history lang="en"></sparnatural-history>
 ```

-This component does not provide a default button to open the history modal.
-This gives you full control over how and where to trigger it.
+This element represents the modal dialog that manages the history.
+It is invisble by default.
+You need to open the modal dialog from a button or a link in the main page.

-You can use any HTML element (a `html <button>, <div>, <icon>`, etc.) to trigger the modal manually:
+You can use any HTML element (a `<button>`, `<div>v, `<icon>`, etc.) to trigger the history modal manually:

 ```html
 <!-- Custom trigger button -->